grant_single_labels|summary

 grant_single_labels|admissibility

-• The applicant must be comprised as a network led by three or more Canadian centres of expertise on cyber security affiliated with post-secondary institutions.
+• The applicant must be a network led by three or more Canadian centres of expertise on cyber security affiliated with post-secondary institutions.

-• The applicant must be federally incorporated as a not-for-profit organization under the Canada Not-for-Profit Corporations Act.
+• The applicant must be federally incorporated as a not-for-profit organization under the Canada Not-for-Profit Corporations Act (incorporation must be prior to signing the contribution agreement, but not necessarily at the time of application).

-• The applicant must demonstrate a national vision for advancing cyber security R&D, commercialization, and talent development.
+• The applicant must demonstrate a national vision for cyber security research, development, commercialization, and talent development.

 grant_eligibility_criteria|who_can_apply

-• Be comprised as a network led by three or more Canadian centres of expertise on cyber security affiliated with post-secondary institutions.
+• Centres of expertise on cyber security affiliated with Canadian post-secondary institutions

 grant_eligibility_criteria|who_cannot_apply